manishbhima/UMBC-DATA606-Capstone/docs/Proposal.md

     > - Turbidity: Measure of light emiting property of water in NTU.
     > - Potability: Indicates if water is safe for human consumption.
 Potable -1 and Not potable -0
  5. Target Variable: Potability(Boolean)
+ 6. Feature Predictors : 'pH', ‘Hardness', ‘Solids’, ‘Chloramines', ‘Sulfate', ‘Conductivity ‘, ‘Trihalomethanes', and ‘Turbidity' can be used as variables for predicting machine learning models.
+These variables represent categorical features, and depending on the nature of your predictive task, they can be valuable predictors for your model.